ulyngs/oxforddown/README.md

 - [R](https://cran.rstudio.com) and [RStudio version 1.2 or higher](https://www.rstudio.com/products/rstudio/download/#download)
 - The R packages `rmarkdown`, `bookdown`, `tidyverse`, `kableExtra`, and `here`
 - a LaTeX installation
-  - Option 1: [TinyTeX](https://yihui.name/tinytex/) (a minimal LaTeX installation intended for use with R Markdown)
+  - Option 1: Use [TinyTeX](https://yihui.name/tinytex/) (a minimal LaTeX installation intended for use with R Markdown)
     - the development version of TinyTex is [currently required](https://github.com/ulyngs/oxforddown/issues/4).
 Install from R with

     ```r